Research/academic projects (since 2017)

 2016–2018: The Network of Nordic-Baltic Tradition Archives.
 Funding: Nordic Culture Point.
 Partners from Estonia, Lithuania, Finland, Sweden, and Norway.
 Head of the project

 2016–2017: DigArch_ICH: Connecting Digital Archives of Intangible Cultural Heritage.
 Funding: EU Strategy for the Baltic Sea Region.
 Partners from Estonia, Finland, Sweden, and Norway.
 Head of the project

 Digital resources and tools

-iesaisties.lv (in English: 'get engaged') is simple crowdsourcing and citizen science platform developed by the Institute of Literature, Folklore and Art of the University of Latvia (ILFA).
-It includes all society involvement activities provided by research groups of ILFA.
-It provides direct links to citizen science calls by garamantas.lv, literatura.lv and other projects.
-In 2023, it is planned to develop the platform as a general Latvian citizen science information point.
-I keep leading and working on this project since 2017.
+iesaisties.lv (in English: 'get engaged') is a straightforward crowdsourcing and citizen science platform created by the Institute of Literature, Folklore and Art at the University of Latvia (ILFA).
+The platform brings together all of ILFA's society involvement initiatives and provides direct access to citizen science initiatives hosted by garamantas.lv, literatura.lv, and other projects.
+The goal is to evolve the platform into a central hub for Latvian citizen science.
+I have been leading and working on this project since 2017.

-It is a wiki-based database containing >3500 Latvian legends published by folklore researcher Pēteris Šmits in the 1920-30s.
-German translation of the collection is held by the archive of Göttingen Academy of Sciences and Humanities Folktale Encyclopaedia („Enzyklopädie des Märchens“).
-Digitization and building of the corpus was carried out around 2010 by the Archives of Latvian Folklore, ILFA and the Institute of Mathematics and Computer Sciences.
-With only 3 of the 15 volumes included in the corpus, this work definitely needs to continue.
+This is a wiki-based database that features over 3,500 Latvian folk legends, which were originally published by folklore researcher Pēteris Šmits in the 1920s and 1930s.
+The German version of this collection is kept at the Göttingen Academy of Sciences and Humanities Folktale Encyclopedia (Enzyklopädie des Märchens).
+The digitization and development of this corpus was accomplished by the Archives of Latvian Folklore, ILFA, and the Institute of Mathematics and Computer Sciences in around 2010.
+Despite the progress made, much work still remains, as only three out of the fifteen volumes are currently included in the corpus.